Earlier this week, the U.S. Department of Education published key financial aid data.

 After looking at around 100,000 undergraduate and graduate students, the data revealed that that the number of borrowers receiving some sort of financial assistance increased over the four-year period.
 While 71 percent of students received financial aid during the 2011-2012 school year, this figure rose to 72 percent during the 2015-2016 school year.
 The average amount of financial aid also grew from $10,800 to $12,300.

 The data did reveal that the overall rate of student borrowing was lower in 2015-2016 than it was four years ago.
-During the 2011-2012 school year, 42 percent of students took out private and federal student loans.
+During the 2011-2012 school year, 42 percent of students took out private student loans and federal student loans.
 During the 2015-2016 school year, this figure dropped to 38 percent.

 This stayed consistent regardless of the type of institution students attended, whether it was a public university, private university, community college, or for-profit college.
 It was also true for both part-time and full-time students.